TenthPres/TouchPoint-WP/README.md

   they're already known to the church.
 - Authenticate
   - Track viewership of webpages and web resources non-anonymously.
 (Know who attended your virtual worship service.)
-  - Sync WordPress Permissions with TouchPoint orgs or roles.
+  - Sync WordPress Permissions with TouchPoint involvements or roles.
 - Events (Requires [The Events Calendar from ModernTribe](https://theeventscalendar.com/))
   - Link TouchPoint Meetings with Calendar events (Requires Pro version of The Events Calendar)
   - Improved display of events in TouchPoint custom mobile apps.